wortwart/cylon-twitbot/README.md

 # cylon-twitbot

-Controls an Arduino robot through JavaScript and lets it morse tweets
+Controls an Arduino robot through JavaScript and lets it morse tweets from your Twitter account.

+Yes, that's useless (but cool!).